On the Galois-module structure of polydifferentials of Artin-Schreier-Mumford curves, modular and integral representation theory: Abstract

 \section{Abstract}

-We study the Galois-module structure of polydifferentials on Mumford curves, defined over a field of positive charactersitic.
-We give the complete structure for the Subrao curves using the theory of harmonic cocycles.
+We study the Galois-module structure of polydifferentials for Mumford curves, defined over a field of positive charactersitic, using the theory of harmonic cocycles.
+For the case of Artin-Schreier-Mumford curves the structure of holomorphic polydifferentials is explicitly computed.